Choosing a bong

 When shopping for a bong online, certain features can enhance your smoking experience.
 We're not talking about the standard things like bowls and downstems.
 Those are standard items that come with most bongs.

-We're talking about those extra cool features like percolators, ash catchers, ice catchers, bowl screens, and bong filters.
-And if you want to take it a step further, you can consider features like digital integration and E-Rigs with laser and electronic heating units.
+We're talking about extra cool features like percolators, ash catchers, ice catchers, bowl screens, and bong filters.
+If you want to take it a step further, you can consider features like digital integration and E-Rigs with laser and electronic heating units.

 All of this sounds cool but be careful as things can get expensive quickly.